dlt-hub/dlt-init-openapi/hackathon/README.md

 1. Select any api you wish to get data from and which has an OpenAPI spec.
 We have collected a bunch of specs in [this repo](https://github.com/dlt-hub/openapi-specs/tree/main/open_api_specs) which you can use, but any other will do.
 Do not forget you might need credentials to get data, so select something you have credentials to.

-2. Follow the steps outlined in the main readme of this repo https://github.com/dlt-hub/dlt-openapi to generate and run a pipeline.
+2. Follow the steps outlined in the main readme of this repo (visible at https://github.com/dlt-hub/dlt-openapi) to generate and run a pipeline.
 Please **generate an run your pipeline from this hackathon folder** in this repo.
-Read additional docs as linked in the main repo if something is unclear.
+Read additional docs as linked in the readme if something is unclear.

 3. Make notes!
 A couple of questions for inspiration are listed below.
+Positive Feedback is also useful, since it indicates to use which parts work well/should not be changed too much or removed.

 4. Create a PR on this repo which includes your generated files and the original spec (or a link to the original spec).
 Add all your notes in the PR comments.